ichie-Ozor/ledger-backend/Readme.md

 <!-----------Login/Sign in----------------->
---When a user registers, it creates an account and uses it for authentication --old users can easily sign in if they already have an account.
+--When a user registers, a verification email is sent to the email address provided --it creates an account and uses it for authentication --old users can easily sign in if they already have an account.

 <!-----------Profile----------------->